Premedical Graduate Health Sciences Certificate Program

 Be sure to visit our Frequently Asked Questions page for questions not answered by the information presented below.

 Criteria for Graduation

 The curriculum is composed of three (3) required courses (15 credits) and 12 elective credits (including for-credit research options) spread over two semesters.
 Students must maintain good academic standing while completing at least 27 credit hours of course work with a minimum grade point average (GPA) of 3.0 (4.0 scale).
-No greater than 20 percent of total credit hours can be a 'C' or less.

 Students who successfully complete the CERT Program will have achieved the following competencies: